NatesHonor/ElementalBot/README.md

 ## Disclaimer

-This Discord bot is a work in progress, and features mentioned above may change or be updated during development.
-We appreciate your understanding and support as we work towards creating a better Discord bot for the community.
 If you encounter any issues or have suggestions, please open an issue on this repository.

-Happy coding! 🚀